Overview

 All Projects table

-The table lists every project with its total cost, session count, and other stats.
+The table lists every project with its total cost, session count, and other stats — with client-side search, column sorting, and pagination.
 Click any project to drill into its conversations.
-Costs are calculated using Anthropic's official per-token pricing for each model — unrecognised model IDs fall back to Claude Sonnet 4.5 rates.
+Costs are calculated using Anthropic's official per-token pricing for each model; dated model IDs, Bedrock/Vertex prefixes, and the [1m] long-context marker are all resolved correctly, and unrecognised IDs fall back to the closest rate within the same model family.

 Conversations